DIGITAL DANGERS

 Mindful Technology Use for Lawyers

-Mindfulness can help attorneys effectively cope with stress, as well as protect against the harmful effects of digital addiction.
 Mismanaged technology use can lead to strained relationships, damaged reputations, and even attorney misconduct.
-Our trainings and Continuing Legal Education courses leverage targeted strategies to help legal professionals mindfully manage their digital life and maintain their well-being.
-Contact us today to discuss your organizational needs and schedule a customized program.
+Our trainings and Continuing Legal Education courses leverage targeted strategies—including cutting-edge Artificial Intelligence like ChatGPT—to help legal professionals mindfully manage their digital life, communicate effectively and maintain well-being.
+Contact us to discuss your organizational needs and schedule a customized program.

 How to Take Charge of Technology - Ethically and Mindfully